 This Item examines the key aspects of your senior leaders' responsibilities.
-It examines how your senior leaders set and communicate the organisation's vision and values and how they practice these values.
-It focuses on your senior leaders' actions to create a sustainable, high-performance organisation with a business and customer focus.
+It examines how your senior leaders set and communicate the organization's vision and values and how they practice these values.
+It focuses on your senior leaders' actions to create a sustainable, high-performance organization with a business and customer focus.

-Senior leadership's central role in setting values and directions, communicating, creating and balancing value for all stakeholders, and creating an organisational bias for action are the focus of this Item.
-Success requires a strong orientation to the future and a commitment to both improvement and innovation, and organisational sustainability.
-Increasingly, this requires creating an environment for empowerment, agility, and learning.

-■ In highly respected organisations, senior leaders are committed to the development of the organisation's future leaders and to the reward and recognition of contributions by members of the workforce.
-Senior Leaders personally participate in the development of future leaders, in succession planning, and in recognition opportunities and events that celebrate the workforce.
+- Senior leadership's central role in setting values and directions, communicating, creating and balancing value for all stakeholders, and creating an organizational bias for action are the focus of this Item.
+Success requires a strong orientation to the future and a commitment to improvement, innovation, and organizational sustainability.
+Increasingly, this requires creating an environment for empowerment, agility, and learning. - In highly respected organizations, senior leaders are committed to the development of the organization's future leaders and to the reward and recognition of contributions by members of the workforce.
+Senior leaders personally participate in the development of future leaders, in succession planning, and in recognition opportunities and events that celebrate the workforce.
 Development activities for future leaders might include personal mentoring or participation in leadership development courses.